simonorozcoarias/Inpactor/README.md

 Where SuperfamilyKey must be RLC for Ty1-Copia or RLG for TY3-Gypsy.
 Also sequence names in your files must not to have any special characters such as "#", " ", ";" "{", "}", parenthesis, ":" among others.
 Lineage can be change for any classification system.

 mpirun -np “number of process (depend of the number of cores available in your system)” Inpactor “configuration file”

+**NOTE: If you cannot get the censor (because it is now private) you only need to set the 80-80-80-rule option in the configuration file to false.

 # License:
 Inpactor is licensed under GNU GLP v3